-- 6. The Committee observed that Colombia was implementing requirements outlined under Action 15 to increase availability of and accessibility to services, by reporting as follows: - d.
-Improved policies, service delivery procedures, coordination and the overall rights of persons with disabilities including mine victims; - e.
-In accordance with the transformative reparation approach of Law 1448 (Victims and Land Restitution Law) efforts continued to improve the quality of life of victims of conflict, including mine victims; - f.
-In response to a request made by the District Association of Survivors of Anti-Personnel Mines (ANT), the Government awarded 22 families, victims of conflict including seven mine victims, with rural properties in the Armero Guayabal municipality, Department of Tolima; - g.
-While access to comprehensive care has improved, the report indicated the need for further efforts to enhance access to health care, including by undertaking awareness-raising activities on the rights of persons with disabilities, and; - h.
-Targeted efforts to increase attention in support of children and adolescents victims of armed conflicts, including mine victims. - 7.
-The Committee would welcome on information on mine victims that have benefited from these services disaggregated by sex and age.
+- 6. The Committee concluded that Colombia was implementing requirements outlined under Action 15 to increase availability of and accessibility to services, by reporting as follows: - (a) Improved policies, service delivery procedures, coordination and the overall rights of persons with disabilities including mine victims; - (b) In accordance with the transformative reparation approach of Law 1448 (Victims and Land Restitution Law) efforts continued to improve the quality of life of victims of conflict, including mine victims; - (c) In response to a request made by the District Association of Survivors of Anti-Personnel Mines (ADISMAN), the Government awarded 22 families, victims of conflict including seven mine victims, with rural properties in the Armero Guayabal municipality, Department of Tolima; - (d) While access to comprehensive care has improved, the report indicated the need for further efforts to enhance access to health care, including by undertaking awareness-raising activities on the rights of persons with disabilities, and; - (e) Targeted efforts to increase attention in support of children and adolescents victims of armed conflicts, including mine victims. - 7.
+The Committee concluded that it would welcome information on mine victims that have benefited from these services disaggregated by sex and age.